Evan24Plant/WebServicesExample/README.txt

+This is a simple message board created for my Web Services final project at Camosun College.

 To run locally, use:
 npm run-script dev
   - http://localhost:3000/api/v1 is set as the API URL in the .env file when running this script